You can draw your deferred Local Government Pension Scheme (LGPS) pension benefits at the following times:

 All deferred members who qualify for an LGPS pension and give us at least 3 months’ written notice can now decide to draw their pension from 55.

-When you decide to apply for your pension earlier than your normal retirement date, your benefits are usually paid at a reduced level.
+When you decide to apply for your pension earlier than your NRD, your benefits are usually paid at a reduced level.
 The amount of reduction will depend on how early you decide to draw your deferred pension.

 The reduction factors